stat6250-s17/course-questions-wiki/week-01/README.md

 - Answer (dlee117-stat6250): To collaboratively work toward creative solutions and adding value to each team-member's work-sample portfolio.
 If your code doesn't work, someone else can take a look with fresh eyes and see if they can come up with a solution.
 This fosters teamwork and communication.
 - Question (aoneill2-stat6250): Will we have to merge data files in the first project?
 - Answer (ilankham−stat6250): No; merging datasets will tentatively be part of Project 2.
+- *Question* (yren10-stat6250): I did not see the week2 quiz details on blackboard, but I saw it on Github.
+So are we going to have quiz details on both blackboard and Github or just Github in the future?

 [Course Structure Quiz, Problem 5]